News analysis of a new comprehensive assessment of

-Family courts are also being warned of a potential shortage of
+Family courts are also being warned of a potential

-to provide flexibility in meeting demands.
+part-time employees to provide flexibility in meeting

 Cafcass admits there may be a problem.
-“We do have a potential
+“We do have a

-“a high quality service to children”.
+ensure “a high quality service to children”.

 Others are not so sure.
-“Since 1984 guardians have offered a
+“Since 1984 guardians have

-really thorough, independent, and connected representation of
+offered a really thorough, independent, and connected

-children,” says the SFLA’s children committee chairperson
+representation of children,” says the SFLA’s children

-“Those with a lot of experience are likely to leave and it is
+“Those with a lot of experience are likely to leave and

-the “steadfastness” of the guardians, and adds: “I can’t
+of the “steadfastness” of the guardians, and adds: “I can’t

 remember a guardian case where the guardian didn’t see it